Annual Budget

 Rates information and Spending Snapshot

-The 2022/23 rate cap increase of 1.75%, as set by the Victorian Government, will help fund Council’s operations and comes at a time when the increase in the cost of goods and services is approximately 5%.
+The 2024/25 rate cap increase of 2.75%, as set by the Victorian Government, will help fund Council’s operations during a time when the cost of goods and services (CPI) is increasing by approximately 3.6% as of March 2024.

-Despite a significant increase in Capital Improved Valuations across the municipality, this does not lead to additional rates revenue, demonstrated by a 20% reduction in the rate in the dollar to be levied as general rates across the rating differentials in 2022/23.
+This is demonstrated by a 5.7% reduction in the rate in the dollar to be levied as general rates across the rating differentials in 2024/25.

 Capital Works Program